Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Results

-The A, B, C and D panels of Fig. \ref{fig:ct1} are the filtered back-projected images obtained for the four different sets of measurements that were carried out: A) 10 projections of 20 minutes each, in steps of 18$^{\circ}$; B) 20 projections of 5.5 minutes each, in steps of 9$^{\circ}$; C) 20 projections of 20 minutes each, in steps of 9$^{\circ}$; D) 100 projections of 5.5 minutes each, in steps of 1.8$^{\circ}$.
+The Derenzo-like phantom is shown on leftmost panel of Fig. \ref{fig:ct1}.
+The A, B, C and D panels of the same figure show the filtered back-projected images, using pixels of 0.4 $\times$ 0.4 mm$^2$ in the image plane, under different measurement conditions: A) 10 projections of 20 minutes each, in steps of 18$^{\circ}$; B) 20 projections of 5.5 minutes each, in steps of 9$^{\circ}$; C) 20 projections of 20 minutes each, in steps of 9$^{\circ}$; D) 100 projections of 5.5 minutes each, in steps of 1.8$^{\circ}$.
 The total number of projections of each measurement shown in the figure always cover half a turn, i.e., 180$^{\circ}$.
 During these measurements the proton current was stable at around 1 nA and, at this intensity, we counted $\approx$700 triple coincidences per second (front DSSD and rear DSSD and Calorimeter).
 In these conditions, the projections of 5.5 minutes recorded $\approx$2.3$\times 10^5$ events, whereas the projections of 20 minutes recorded $\approx$8.4$\times 10^5$.
 The difference in statistics per projection, as well as the different number of projections affect considerably the image quality.
 Looking at the four images of Fig. \ref{fig:ct1} we can clearly appreciate, firstly, that the image with the lowest number of projections, panel A), does not reproduce fairly the pattern, since one of the cylinders of 7 mm has not the shape of a cylinder and two of the cylinders of 3 mm are blurred and practically absent.
 Secondly, panel B) shows the image with low statistics per projection (5.5 min) but 20 projections in total, and it already reproduces fairly well the pattern, since all cylinders are seen with the right shape and position.
 Going from A) to B) shows that the effect of lowering the statistics per projection is well compensated by taking a higher number of projections.
 The third panel C) keeps the same number of projections than B) but increasing the statistics per projection and the improvement is obvious.
 Finally, we took a longer measurement of 100 projections of lower statistics that is shown in D).
 In this case the result is more uniform, but we do not see a better resolution than in the previous image, indicating that, with a proper measurement of a uniform cylinder for normalization, 20 projections covering 180$^{\circ}$ is an acceptable sampling for our purposes.
-A far deeper study of the effects on the quality of the images due to different sampling rates, statistics, addition of subsets or reconstruction algorithms, will be published soon \cite{Amanda2023}.
-The limitation in statistics/time in this study was due to the high dead time of the data acquisition system.
-However, recently we have carried out a new series of measurements with the same system but an improved electronic setup and digitization configuration, being able to take similar images with less than 10$\%$ of dead time at counting rates of 45 kHz.
-This compares well to other similar devices in the field (see Table 1 of Ref. \cite{John2018} for a complete list).
+The main limitation in statistics/time in this study was due to the high dead-time of the DAQ.
+However, recently we have carried out a new series of measurements with the same system but an improved electronic setup and digitization configuration, being able to take similar images with less than 10$\%$ of dead-time at counting rates of 45 kHz of triple coincidences.
+This means a factor 64 improvement with respect to the conditions we had at CCB when we performed the measurements shown here.
+In the current conditions our device would take an image at the contrast and quality level achieved in Fig. \ref{fig:ct1} C) in 6.3 min and D) in 8.6 min, what compares better to other similar devices in the field (see Table 1 of Ref. \cite{Johnson2018} for a complete list).\\